Top 5 Library Story Times on the Main Line

 2. Narberth Library Story Time

 The Narberth Library's story time runs every Wednesday and Friday morning at 11 a.m. in the heart of one of the Main Line's most walkable town centers.
-Sessions are 30 minutes — the sweet spot for preschool attention spans — and the intimate branch setting makes it easy for kids to feel comfortable.
+Sessions are 30 minutes, which is the right length for preschool attention spans.
+The intimate branch setting makes it easy for kids to feel comfortable, not overwhelmed.
 If you're already hitting the Narberth Farmers Market or the playground on Haverford Avenue, it slots naturally into a morning out.

 Story Time